hedi0/Smart_DustBin/README.md

 Once the `Smart_DustBin` firmware is uploaded to your microcontroller, the system will begin operating automatically based on its programmed logic.

 ### Basic Operation

+The primary function involves sensor interaction to control the lid and monitor fill levels.